What is Millet:

 Millets types grown in Koraput:

 Finger Millet is also known as Ragi.
 But here the locals called it ‘Mandia’.
-Due to its nutritional benefits and ease of the process, it is mostly consumed in rural areas.
-It is an important food in most of the tribal family and it is the first food of the day as it gives them more energy to work throughout the day.
+Due to its nutritional benefits and ease of process, it is mostly consumed in rural areas.
+It is an important food in most tribal families and it is the first food of the day as it gives them more energy to work throughout the day.

-Ratnakar Jani of Paraja Godri of Dasamantpur Block had grown Finger Millet organically in his 4 acres of land and has become the inspirational farmer after his retirement from Defence Force.
+Ratnakar Jani of Paraja Godri of Dasamantpur Block had grown Finger Millet organically on his 4 acres of land and has become an inspirational farmer after his retirement from Defence Force.
 To know his journey – Enthusiastic Tribal Inspirational Organic Farmer grows Millet in 4 acres.

 He was supported by Odisha Millet Mission.
 The facilitating Agency – DHAN Foundation came forward and guided him from seed to market and he was able to harvest about 40 quintals from his 4-acre land.

 The second millet which comes after Ragi is the Little Millet and it is locally called ‘Suan’.
 It is wonderful millet that is suitable for all age groups.
 Little Millet has an important role in providing nutritional components such as phenols, tannins, and phytates with other nutrients.